 For Colorbond roofing we take out the existing screws and replace them with strong and stainless screws to ensure that the system is firmly mounted to the frame of your roof.
 Normally we only make one penetration through the roofing to run a cable down to your meter board, and naturally, this is fully waterproof.

 For Kliplok we generally do not penetrate the tin because doing so voids your warranty.
 Because of this, we use special clamps that grip the ridge of the Kliplok to hold the panels firmly in place (pictured).

 We then mount 2 rails per row of panels and then the panels are mounted to the rails.
 This results in the panels sitting slightly off your roof.

-For more information please contact our Solar Team on 1300 221 586, or you can see some photos of our installations here: Solaray Portfolio
+More information on solar panel mounting is available here, or you can see some photos of our installations here: Solaray Portfolio

 What angle do you tilt panels to on a flat roof?

 Tilting doesn’t increase output as much as you may think.
 It mainly pushes output from winter to summer the flatter the panels are.
 Because of this we typically like to install panels flat to your roof as most households use more electricity in summer.
 It also reduces the chance of damage in high winds.